-The Omani Arab represent less than one percent of Somalia's population.
-It is believed that they immigrated to Somalia from Oman during the nineteenth century.
-The Omani are set apart from other Somalians by their unique use of the Arabic language and by their culture.
+Omani Arabs represent a small percentage of Somalia's population.
+They are set apart from other Somalians by their use of the Arabic language and by their culture.

 Many of the Omani are nomadic- or semi-nomadic herdsmen.
 They travel from place to place with their herds of camels, cattle, goats, and sheep.
 They live in small, collapsible huts made of arched wooden braces covered with skins and grass mats.